johannes-gehrs/wtforms-parsleyjs/README.md

 ## How to use it?

 The easiest way is to simply use the supplied field classes in your form definitions.
-These subclass the default WTForms field classes and should behave identically to them apart from the extra tags.
+These subclass the default WTForms field classes and should behave identically to them apart from the extra HTML attributes.
 So instead of importing from wtforms you say for example:

 `from wtformsparsleyjs import IntegerField`

 If you have your own Field classes, you can use the provided input widgets and pass them into your classes by overwriting the constructor of the underlying default WTForms base field class.

-You can also directly use the `ParsleyInputMixin` on your own widget classes or you can directly call the function `parsley_kwargs` which will generate the needed tags for your field (which you can then for example pass in as kwargs to the constructor of the input widget).
+You can also directly use the `ParsleyInputMixin` on your own widget classes or you can directly call the function `parsley_kwargs` which will generate the needed attributes for your field (which you can then for example pass in as kwargs to the constructor of the input widget).

 ## Limitations